*This piece is part of the ACSblog symposium: "The Future of the U.S. Constitution"

-by Neil Siegel, David W. Ichel Professor of Law and Professor of Political Science, Co-Director of the Program in Public Law, and Director of the DC Summer Institute on Law and Policy, Duke University School of Law
+by Neil S. Siegel, ACS Board of Academic Advisers Member and David W. Ichel Professor of Law and Professor of Political Science, Co-Director of the Program in Public Law, and Director of the DC Summer Institute on Law and Policy, Duke University School of Law

 Some questions in American law and politics are timeless, but at certain historical moments asking them is especially timely.

 The improbable election of Donald Trump resulted almost immediately in widespread protests around the nation.
 His victory subsequently inspired letters condemning his conduct and that of certain of his executive branch nominees; a sit-in by the NAACP at the state office of one of those nominees; boycotts of his Inauguration by many Democratic members of Congress; more protests and violence in the capital on Inauguration Day; and a Women’s March the next day that drew large crowds.
 Trump’s approval rating upon taking office was the lowest for any incoming president over the past four decades.
 Protests of his presidency and angry town hall meetings hosted by Republican politicians have since become commonplace.